anki-geo/ultimate-geography/CONTRIBUTING.md

 1. Open a discussion thread named _Prepare for v[x.y]_ to coordinate remaining work.
 1. Update the version string and release-facing description in `deck.yaml` and `README.md`.
-1. Run `nix run github:jeprecated/brain-brew/rust-brainbrew -- verify --manifest brainbrew.yaml --all-targets --media-root media`.
+1. Run the two-manifest `verify` loop from the contributor guide above.
 1. Export every release target with the target loop in the contributor guide above, keeping `--media-root media` so each CrowdAnki folder receives the required media files.
 1. Smoke-test at least the English standard export in Anki via CrowdAnki import.
 1. Zip each exported CrowdAnki folder using the existing release naming convention, for example `Ultimate_Geography_v[x.y]_EN.zip` and `Ultimate_Geography_v[x.y]_EN_EXTENDED.zip`.